ammarraza1/check_text_similarity/README.md

   docker build -t webapp .
 4. Run the docker container using the following command: docker run -p 5000:5000 webapp
-5. Open a web browswer in your local machine and open up localhost:5000
+5. Open a web browser in your local machine and open up localhost:5000
 6. Make sure you input text in both the text boxes before pressing on the 'Check Similarity' button.